GabeScott/standard-works-vault/General Conference/2023 April - The Imperfect Harvest.md

 # The Imperfect Harvest

-*By Vern P. Stanfill - Of the Seventy*
+By Elder Vern P. Stanfill - *Of the Seventy*

 *Given in the April session of the 2023 General Conference*

+>*The Savior stands ready to accept our humble offerings and perfect them through His grace.
+With Christ, there is no imperfect harvest.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/04/54stanfill?lang=eng)